Serrated Clip Knives

-Below are serrated clip knives for sale on Amazon and eBay.
+Below are serrated clip knives for sale from different sellers across the Web.
 There is usually an excellent selection of clip knives with serrated blades.

 A clip knife is just what it sounds like: It is a knife with an exterior clip that makes the knife easy to clip onto something, such as a pants pocket.
 Many (but not all) clip knives are considered to be a pocket knife - the knife goes into the pocket while the clip holds it to the top edge of the pocket keeping the knife fast and easy to get to.